All Episodes

 You push me because you want me in trouble.

-That's really makes a lot of sense.
+That really makes a lot of sense.

-Maybe you could be a little bit nicer to me to preserve and protect so I can put food in the mouth of that beautiful baby you have at your home who looks as irish as the days long.
+Maybe you could be a little bit nicer to me to preserve and protect so I can put food in the mouth of that beautiful baby you have at your home who looks as Irish as the days long.

 Did you tell Lenny I said that?

-That kid has got you know reddish hair, he's got an Irish face and Irish skin.
+He's got an Irish face and Irish skin.

 How did that happen?

-Unbelievable did you tell him I said that.
+Tell him I said that.

-He's gonna laugh.
+He's going to laugh.

-Just in Portland, Oregon.
+Justin, Portland, Oregon.

 What's up, Justin?